 Early on in the 1890s, the company sold lots along the shorelines of Lake Nakoma.
 The city’s residents came in droves, playing on the beach, renting boats and canoes for rowing across the lake, and swimming in the smooth, safe waves lapping across it’s surface.
 In 1903, a court awarded an injunction against a hot air balloon pilot operating off the lake, forcing him to stop damaging the plants at Courtland Beach.

-In 1905, fifteen sportsmen founded the Omaha Rod & Gun Club.
+In 1890, the Omaha Bee newspaper reported that there were four resorts on the lake.
+The one at Cortland Beach was said to be “more pretentious, having neat dining room and lunch rooms and a number of well kept boats.
+The beach here is sandy and clean and the bathing and fishing unexcelled.”In 1905, fifteen sportsmen founded the Omaha Rod & Gun Club.
 They may have been the most important among the many private clubs along the lake, many of which built bungalows and docks for all kinds of recreation.
 Along with watercraft and shooting, there was incredible fishing.
 As early as the 1890s, the State of Nebraska had been stocking the lake, and ornithologists flocked to the lake’s shores to watch for the beautiful flocks that swarmed up and down the Missouri River Valley.

 In the late 1930s, Civilian Conservation Corps built roads and drives around Carter Lake and cut down the rough banks of the lake.
 They built up the Municipal Beach and took down an old bridge to make a pier, and built stout bathhouses that still stand today.
 They also planted trees and shrubs by the thousands, set up picnic stoves and built rustic benches.